 The HY_RiverReferenceSystem feature class specializes the ISO LinearCS feature type for a linear coordinate system using inflow and outflow nodes on the linear flowpath.
 The origin of the river reference system is set by the located start of the flowpath realizing the catchment between the origin and the reference location.
 Provided that the located start of the flowpath is at the outfall of the catchment corresponding to the feature to be placed and the end is at an already located outfall upstream or downstream, the position on the flowpath is provided as the distance between its start and end.
 Alternatively, the position of a feature of interest can be determined as a percentage of the distance between two already located outfalls bounding the flowpath in upstream and downstream direction, whereby the start is located at one of these and the flowpath is directed to the other already located outfall upstream or downstream of the start.

-HY_RiverReferenceSystem inherits the axis property, and carries the associations linearElement and locatedStart
+HY_RiverReferenceSystem inherits the axis property, and carries the associations linearElement and locatedStart.
+Constraints start-at-outflow and start-at-inflow are defined such whenever the linear element (flowpath) starts at the outflow, or at the inflow, of the realized catchment, this located start is of type HY_Outfall.